m0t0k1ch1/go-twitter-stream/README.md

 # go-twitter-stream

-Twitter streaming API client for Go
+a Twitter streaming API client for Go

 ## Example